PlutoLang/plutolang.github.io/docs/New Features/Compile-Time Evaluation.md

 assert(runtime == compile)
 ```

-This is available on proloaded Pluto libraries, such as:
+This is available on preloaded Pluto libraries, such as:
 - `json`
 - `base32`
 - `base58`